 - Kiwi call counts have increased.

-- More than forty landowners are part of the project.
+- More than fifty landowners are part of the project.

 - Two local trapping contractors have been employed.